bitextor/bitextor/docs/README.md

   rm -rf boost_1_75_0*
   ```

+* If `mkcls` or any other binary included in `clustercat` submodule doesn't work during statistical dictionaries creation with an error like `Illegal instruction (core dumped)`, simply remove those binaries with `cd clustercat && rm -r bin` and compile them with `make`.

 ## Run

 To run Bitextor use the main script `bitextor.sh`.
 In general, this script takes two parameters: